flongo/atpackager/doc/visitors.md

 #### The pattern format

-The pattern defines the new basename of the file (which means, its whole folder path apart).
+The pattern defines the new basename of the file (excluding its folder path).

 In order to build the new one, you have three variables available: